ionic-team/ionic-docs/versioned_docs/version-v5/vue/navigation.md

 ## Handling Redirects

 What if we wanted to land a different path on our initial load?
 For this, we can use router redirects.
-Redirects work the same way that a typical route object does, but just includes some different keys:
+Redirects work the same way that a typical route object does, but includes different keys:

 ```tsx
 const routes: Array<RouteRecordRaw> = [